The Alan Hagman Grant

 Provide examples of your work that indicate your professional level and ability:

-- Links to your website, to published projects or to a listing of books or shows produced may be included.
+- Links to your website, to published projects, or a listing of books or shows produced may be included.

 - Applicants warrant that the photographs and other material submitted to the Alan Hagman Grant are their own work.